MycroftAI/skill-personal/README.md

-## skill-personal
-Personality of Mycroft
+## Mycroft Personality
+Provides basic responses to Mycroft's origins and a basic personality

 ## Description
-Skill will answer some of the personality questions of mycroft
+This Skill answers some basic origin questions and personality questions around Mycroft AI, allowing the user to learn more about him.

 ## Examples
+* ""How old are you?""
-* "what are you?"
+* ""What are you?""
-* "where are you born?"
+* ""Where were you born?""
-* "who made you?"
+* ""Who made you?""

 ## Credits
-Mycroft Inc
+@MycroftAI